mahmed90851/DeliciousSandwiches/README.md

 ### Home Screen
 The home screen provides the following options:

- - Place a new order.
+ - Place a new order: Start a new order
- - Exit.
+ - Exit: Exit the Application

 The application continues to run until the user chooses to exit.